THE NOMINATION AND ELECTION PROCESS

 DO YOU MEET THE GENERAL NOMINATION CRITERIA?

 The Nominating Committee will use the general nomination criteria below to evaluate all nominees.
-Nominees will qualify to run in the election if they meet both the general nomination criteria and the specific nomination criteria for at least one of the Directorship categories.
+Nominees will qualify to run in the election if they meet both the general nomination criteria and the specific nomination criteria for at least one of the Director categories.
 The governance committee will evaluate and determine potential candidate qualifications.

-Only one representative from a given organization may run in the election, and no more than two representatives from a given organization may serve on the Regional Council during a fiscal year.Nominees must meet one or more of the following criteria:
+Only one representative from a given organization may run in the election per region, and no more than two representatives from a given organization may serve on a Regional Council during a fiscal year.Nominees must meet one or more of the following criteria:

 - Demonstrate a material role in championing sustainability or green building within their organization.

 - Served on a non‐profit, professional organization or USGBC chapter committee or working group within the past two years.

 - Demonstrate leadership experience by having been employed, for at least two years, within the past five years as an executive for a non‐profit or for‐profit corporation, institution, or government agency.